joscha0/flutter_localization_linter/example/README.md

 custom_lint:
   rules:
-    - flutter_localization_linter_use_s_role: true # for enabled or false for disabled
+    - flutter_localization_linter_role: true # for enabled or false for disabled
 # Additional information about this file can be found at
 # https://dart.dev/guides/language/analysis-options
 ```

-Each Dart file in your project will be scanned for the use of either `S.of(context)` or `S.current`
-where strings to be displayed to users are encountered in your code.